Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L2/L2_benchmark_gemv.rst

 .. _benchmark_gemv_l2:

 ***********************
-L2 GEMV benchmark
+L2 GEMV Benchmark
 ***********************

 1. gemvStreamCh16
 =====================

-This example resides in ``L2/benchmarks/streamingKernel/gemvStreamCh16`` directory.
-The tutorial provides a step-by-step guide that covers commands for building and running kernel.
-It performs the matrix-vecotr multiplication, M is number of rows of matrix, N is number of columns of matrix.
+This example resides in the ``L2/benchmarks/streamingKernel/gemvStreamCh16`` directory.
+The tutorial provides a step-by-step guide that covers commands for building and running the kernel.
+It performs the matrix-vecotr multiplication; M is number of rows of matrix, and N is number of columns of matrix.

 1.1 Executable Usage
 ------------------------

-1.1.1 Work Directory(Step 1)
+1.1.1 Work Directory (Step 1)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The steps for library download and environment setup can be found in [here](https://github.com/Xilinx/Vitis_Libraries/tree/main/blas/L2/benchmarks#building).
-For getting the design,
+The steps for library download and environment setup can be found [here](https://github.com/Xilinx/Vitis_Libraries/tree/main/blas/L2/benchmarks#building).
+For getting the design:

 .. code-block:: bash

     cd L2/benchmarks/streamingKernel/gemvStreamCh16

-1.1.2 Build kernel(Step 2)
+1.1.2 Build the Kernel (Step 2)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Run the following make command to build your XCLBIN and host binary targeting a specific device.
-Please be noticed that this process will take a long time, maybe couple of hours.
+This process will take a long time, maybe couple of hours.

 .. code-block:: bash

     make run TARGET=hw PLATFORM_REPO_PATHS=/opt/xilinx/platforms PLATFORM=xilinx_u280_xdma_201920_1

-1.1.3 Run kernel(Step 3)
+1.1.3 Run the Kernel (Step 3)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To get the benchmark results, please run the following command.
+To get the benchmark results, run the following command:

 gemvStreamCh16 Input Arguments: